-- Insure that two body fluid specimens are correctly obtained, identified and labeled. - One specimen shall be used for performing the preliminary analysis and, when necessary, confirmation tests. - (2) The second specimen shall be properly maintained in secure storage for analysis in the event of an appeal. - Insure that specimens, once properly labeled, are maintained in suitable and secure conditions for delivery to the designated testing laboratory. - Insure that all proper documentation related to tests is completed and compiled.

-13. Facility for Testing
+- One specimen shall be used for performing the preliminary analysis and, when necessary, confirmation tests. - (2) The second specimen shall be properly maintained in secure storage for analysis in the event of an appeal. - Insure that specimens, once properly labeled, are maintained in suitable and secure conditions for delivery to the designated testing laboratory. - c.
+Insure that all proper documentation related to tests is completed and compiled. - 13.
+Facility for Testing